 In summer 2016 Leonid Keller was invited to work and exhibit at a former sawmill in the small village of Neukirchen in Austria.
 Now a silent witness of generations of lumber production (1830-1970), with massive wooden beams and old machines, Leonid Keller set up a temporary studio at the sawmill and developed their works over a two months working period.
-The results were presented in a final exhibition in August 2016.
+The results were presented in the group exhibition Sägewerke.

 #shapeofalake, 2016